yegor256/blog/_drafts/static.md

   - unit testing of static
 ---

-When I start to repeat myself in unit test methods, creating the same objects or basically preparing some data to run the test, I feel sad about my design.
+When I start to repeat myself in unit test methods by creating the same objects and preparing the data to run the test, I feel disapointed in my design.
 Long test methods with a lot of code duplication just don't look right.
-To simplify and shorten them there are basically two options, well, in Java: 1) private properties initialized through `@Before` and `@BeforeClass` and 2) private static methods.
-They both look anti-OOP to me and I think there is an alternative.
+To simplify and shorten them, there are basically two options, at least in Java: 1) private properties initialized through `@Before` and `@BeforeClass`, and 2) private static methods.
+They both look anti-OOP to me, and I think there is an alternative.
 Let me explain.

 <!--more-->

-Here is what JUnit officially suggests and calls it a [test fixture](http://junit.org/faq.html#atests_2):
+JUnit officially suggests a
+[test fixture](http://junit.org/faq.html#atests_2):

 {% highlight java %}